Tatwi/RocketTux/README.md

 RocketTux is designed for kids and light-hearted adults alike.
 It's not meant to be a difficult or frustrating game.
 Students can play the game at school and browse or modify the source code to learn more about programming.
 Indeed, it is possible to create this entire game on a Chromebook in ChromeOS directly, with the proper apps!

 ### Story
 That naughty Nolok has been up to no good, again!
 This time he and his minions decided it would be hilarious if they took people's everyday items and hid them inside of magic blocks all over the world.
 Someone has to clean up Nolok's mess and Tux is always up for a challenge.
-With the use of Rob the Tinkerer's custom rocket packs, Tux is able to travel the world way faster than he could on foot - This penguin can fly!
 Of course, Nolok isn't going to make it easy for him, even though he does think the rocket pack thing is cool.

 ### Gameplay
 When version 1.0 is released, the following game play will be available.